 - Have your book cover professionally designed.

 - Choose a self-publishing platform to publish and/or distribute the book.

 - Maintain your book.

 Independently published means the same thing as self-published.
-In brief, self-publishing a book means that an author is in charge of the entire book publishing process – there isn’t a gatekeeper to get approval from!
+In brief, self-publishing vs traditional publishing means that an author is in charge of the entire book publishing process – there isn’t a gatekeeper to get approval from!

 Although the author oversees and funds the self-publishing process, it shouldn’t be completely DIY.
 In fact, successful self-published authors hire professionals for things like book editing and book designing, while retaining full creative control.

 Because of today’s technology, self-publishing a book is a viable option for many authors.

-If traditional publishing route sounds like a ton of rejection, you might be wondering why authors choose this path when considering how to publish a book.
+If the traditional publishing route sounds like a ton of rejection, you might be wondering why authors choose this path when considering how to publish your book.

 Although it’s still extremely difficult to get your book traditionally published today, there are some advantages to going this route.